JyotsnaGorle/htmlParserGo/readme.md

 ## Build and Run the application
 	* In order to build the project: type the command ``go build main.go`` in the root folder via the terminal.
 	* To run the built binary, use ``go run main.go`` in the root folder via the terminal.
+    * The application runs server in ``localhost:8000`` which can then be accessed by any browser.

 ## Sample output